prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 #### Interstitial support
-Additional support for interstitials is enabled through the addition of two fields to the request: device.ext.prebid.interstitial.minwidthperc and device.ext.interstial.minheightperc The values will be numbers that indicate the minimum allowed size for the ad, as a percentage of the base side.
+Additional support for interstitials is enabled through the addition of two fields to the request: device.ext.prebid.interstitial.minwidthperc and device.ext.interstial.minheightperc The values will be numbers that indicate the minimum allowed size for the huaweiAd, as a percentage of the base side.
 For example, a width of 600 and "minwidthperc": 60 would allow ads with widths from 360 to 600 pixels inclusive.

 Example:
 ```